openshift/geard/contrib/demo/instructions.md

-These instructions will take you from a clean VM* to a working dockercon demo app.
+These instructions will take you from a clean VM* to a working demo app.
 In future iterations these instructions will handle creating the VMs for demo hosts.

 Libvirt setup
 -------------